 - Privacy - Everything said in a mediation session remains private.
 Notes are destroyed following the session.

-- No charge — The University has trained mediators through the Office of Student Conduct, Mediation and Education and the Office of Student Affairs.
+- No charge - The University has trained mediators through the Office of Student Conduct and Case Management and the Office of Student Affairs.

 - Peace of mind - Mediation helps to preserve important relationships and end conflict peacefully.
 Mediation is a proven method of conflict resolution, whereby both parties work to bring about a mutually agreeable resolution.